-TUNNEL CONSTRUCTION AND COORDINATION WITH MEDICAL OFFICE BUILDING, OTHER PROJECTS
+TUNNEL CONSTRUCTION AND COORDINATION WITH HOSPITAL, OTHER PROJECTS

-Tunnel: The tunnel connecting the new hospital and the MOB will be constructed during the shoring/excavation and foundation phases of the hospital project.
+Tunnel: The tunnel connecting the new hospital and the MOB will be constructed by the Hospital project team during the steel erection phase of the hospital project.
 A majority of the work will happen during the standard working hours for the project.
 The exception will be the first stage prep work as described below and the resurfacing stage upon completion of the tunnel, both of which will occur at night to reduce impacts on traffic along Van Ness.

-Tunnel Construction Phasing (Months 12 to 20) - The new hospital and medical office building are located across from each other separated by Van Ness Avenue.
+Tunnel Construction Phasing - The new hospital and medical office building are located across from each other separated by Van Ness Avenue.
 A pedestrian tunnel is to be constructed between them running under Van Ness Avenue.
-The first stage of the tunnel construction will be to provide a steel roadcover that will bridge over the future tunnel excavation.
+The first stage of the tunnel construction will be to provide a steel road cover that will bridge over the future tunnel excavation.
 This work consists of placing posts into drilled holes drilled in a regular pattern across the width of Van Ness Avenue.
 Concrete planks are then placed across the posts to provide a solid surface for the roadway.
 This surface work will be done outside of normal hours due to the traffic flow on Van Ness Avenue.
 The tunnel will then be excavated and constructed from below ground with no surface impact, starting at the Hospital site and working toward the MOB site.
 The final portion of the excavation and structural work will be to restore the roadway.
 Interior completion of the tunnel shall occur during the final months of construction of the hospital.